New national study support system (scholarship benefits + tuition fee reduction/exemption)

 Details of each procedure will be announced on the portal site.
 Please check the portal site frequently.

-Once you have been hired, you will need to complete various procedures even if your support has been stopped due to a review of your support category or a leave of absence.
-Therefore, regardless of your support category, please complete the following procedures within the deadline while you are enrolled in school.
+Those who have been selected for this scholarship are required to complete various procedures even if their support has been suspended due to a review of their support category or a leave of absence.
+Therefore, while you are enrolled in the university, please complete the following procedures by the deadlines regardless of your support category.

-April Notification of recruitment results/reduction/exemption certification results Enter the 1st term reduction/exemption transfer account*
+April Notification of recruitment results/reduction/exemption certification results Benefit enrollment report

 June